jnair37/Band50/README.md

 ### How to Install

-* Download this folder to your machine
+* Download this folder to your machine, right click it and select "Extract All"
-* Go to VSCode --> File --> Open Folder --> and then
+* Using VSCode for browser can bring up problems with the dependencies, so we suggest using VSCode for desktop.
-navigate to where the folder is stored
+* Install Python and any of the above dependencies using `pip install dependency-name` as necessary.
-* Once you've opened the folder, enter 'python -m flask run' into the terminal
+* Once you've opened the folder in VSCode and have all the dependencies, enter 'python -m flask run' into the terminal
 * The site should then run locally on your computer
 * Follow the instructions in the 'about' page to receive guidance on how to interact with the platform